BackIsBachus/ghost-material/README.md

 ## Menu instead of social profiles

-I replaced the social links for menu links to particular tags or pages, just change the icon (from [Material Design Icons](https://materialdesignicons.com/)), the menu name and the link at the top of `index.hbs`.
+Replaced the social links for menu links to particular tags or pages, just change the icon (from [Material Design Icons](https://materialdesignicons.com/)), the menu name and the link at the top of `index.hbs`.
 Same goes for `partials/author.hbs`.

+## Added Tumblr share button on the article pages

+Used the Tumblr icon from Material Design Icons and the default link form to share a blog post on Tumblr.

 # Ghost Material